 • We are also working to develop key income streams for the organisation which will contribute to the running costs of the space.

 • In October 2022 we held our AGM, and all members were again welcome to contribute.
 We celebrated a successful previous year with the use of the space having increased dramatically.
-The potential for Rebel Reads is even better for the future.

 • We are based down in the Marina Commercial Park , and our address is: